Virgin to challenge EU approval of BA's bmi bid

-LONDON Virgin Atlantic Airways VA.UL said it would appeal an European Union decision to approve British Airways owner IAG's (ICAG.L) takeover of British regional airline bmi, which Virgin had sought to buy itself.
+LONDON, April 15 Virgin Atlantic Airways said it would appeal an European Union decision to approve British Airways owner IAG's takeover of British regional airline bmi, which Virgin had sought to buy itself.

 The European Commission agreed the takeover last month, saying IAG's concessions, which included a pledge to give up landing slots at London's Heathrow airport, Europe's busiest, were sufficient to address competition concerns.